joshsteph/interactive-pedalboard/README.md

 I've always geeked out over guitar pedals and especially review videos of the latest gear.
 I wanted to explore another way to showcase gear online with a simple interactive pedalboard.
 So I rigged up my pedals, recorded a few things, took some pictures, and tried to figure out how to put it all together.
 I knew I wanted a loop to play while the user clicked through each pedal to hear how it is affected.

-This project uses [howler.js](https://github.com/goldfire/howler.js/) to handle the audio componenent requiring no outside dependancies other than a simple JavaScript file.
+This project uses [howler.js](https://github.com/goldfire/howler.js/) to handle the audio component requiring no outside dependencies other than a simple JavaScript file.

 ## Recording the loops